1)Q. Can I get a nutshell explanation of what is the Israeli Palestinian confederation?

 Regardless of where you reside, we need financial support.
 You can make your contribution online.
 Please go to our “contribution page” and help make history happen.

 We are conducting, collaborative, interactive and thought-provoking Zoom events to explore peace between Israelis Palestinians.

 Please sign up and we will send you an invitation with a link and a password.

 Full recording below.
-Eighty Two Percent of the participants supported a common Israeli Palestinian Confederation government to make peace.
-The…
+Ninety Five Percent of the audience supported a Common Israeli Palestinian government to make peace.
+Professor Joseph…

-Full recording below: 89% of the participants supported a common government for the people of Israel and Palestine to make…
+Recording below: Eighty Nine percent of the participants in the simulation supported a common government for the people of Israel…